-The selections that students perform must meet the following criteria.
-The School Coordinator should check that students' selections meet these criteria.
+The selections that your students perform must meet the following criteria.
+The school coordinator should check that students' selections meet these criteria.

-Students must select their monologues from the 2019 Monologue Packet, provided by the ESU.
-This packet has been updated for the 2018-2019 season and now includes 250 monologues from more than 120 characters in all 38 plays.
+Students must select their monologues from the 2020 Monologue Packet, provided by the ESU on our website.
+The packet has been updated for this season and includes 250 monologues from more than 120 characters in all 38 plays.
 The selections offer a variety of monologues, of 15 to 22 lines a piece; students may select any monologue, regardless of gender.
-Selections have been taken from the Folger Digital Texts resource available at folgerdigitaltexts.org.
+Selections have been taken from the Folger Digital Texts resource (folgerdigitaltexts.org).
+The monologues chosen by last year's national finalists have been removed and will not be eligible at the 2020 ESU National Shakespeare Competition.